 - The best ultrawide monitor for video editing: BenQ EX3501R

-First and foremost, this 34-inch monitor is a striking piece of hardware.
+This 34-inch monitor is a striking piece of hardware.
 The design is understated, effortless and professional.
-The frame and stand all seem to melt away when you’re seated before that massive curved display.
-Colors saturate your vision from all angles, and the monitor is all-encompassing.
+The frame and stand all seem to melt away when you’re seated before its all-encompassing curved view.
+It’s a bit of a chameleon too, as it could easily sit next to a flashy gaming PC decked out in LEDs as it could beside a dusty old workstation in the office.

-The AW3418DW includes six physical menu buttons for toggling preset modes, automatic overclocking, dark stabilization, and controlling brightness and contrast.
-Awkwardly tucked away below the display’s bottom edge you’ll find a line-out jack, a headphone jack, several USB ports, DisplayPort output, and HDMI output.
+The AW3420DW includes six physical menu buttons for toggling preset modes, automatic overclocking, dark stabilization, and controlling brightness and contrast.
+Tucked away below the display’s bottom edge you’ll find a line-out jack, a headphone jack, five USB ports, DisplayPort 1.2 input, and HDMI 1.4 input.

-As is Alienware tradition, adjustable LED strips line along the angular spines on the backside and on the stand.
-You’ll also see the popular alien head logo shining on the back.
+In keeping with Alienware tradition, adjustable LED strips line along the angular spines on the backside and on the stand.
+Gamers will also see the popular alien head logo shining on the back.
 The screen’s black bezels are minimal at best while the back sports a gunmetal titanium finish.

 Why we picked the LG 34WK95U-W: